hvillase/sonotexto/README.md

 # SonoTexto
 Small Library and Class to record and play Buffers in SuperCollider.
-I write this Library and Class to improvise with musicians that impovise with and acoustic instrument, so I can record small Buffers of the Instrument in the moment of the improvisation.
+I write this Library and Class to improvise with musicians that play acoustic instruments, so I can record small Buffers of the Instrument in the moment of the improvisation.

 The Library consist of 4 Buffers, 2 mono and 2 stereo.
 Odd Buffers are mono and even Buffers are stereo.